 Finally, you must also pay maintenance fees on your enrollment to practice.

 For each part of the EA exam, you will have 3.5 hours of total testing time.
 But the testing process will also involve completing a pre-exam tutorial and a post-exam customer satisfaction survey, so you’ll spend about 4 hours at the Prometric testing center.

 You can refer to the on-screen timer to see how much exam time you have left.
 And you should know that while you can leave the room to get a drink of water or use the restroom, the exam timer will not stop to allow for these activities.
 The EA exam does not include any standardized breaks, so taking a break depletes testing time.

 Managing your time on the EA exam gives you the best chance at success.
 So, to finish all 100 EA exam questions before your 3.5 hours run out, you should answer each question in 2.1 minutes.

-Finally, after you pass your first EA exam part, you must pass the other 2 exam parts within 2 years.
+Finally, after passing your first EA exam part, you must pass the other two parts within 2 years.
 Otherwise, you will lose credit for the part you passed.

 Before you jump into the EA exam Part 2 study process, you should determine how long your studies will last and develop a plan for clocking all that study time.

 Among EA review course providers, the answer to the question, “How long does it take to study for the EA exam?” varies.
-Case in point: Fast Forward Academy tells candidates they should only expect to spend 40-70 hours studying for each exam part.
+Case in point: Surgent EA Review tells candidates they should only expect to spend 43 hours in total for the 3-part EA exam.
 Yet, Gleim EA Review extends their recommended study time for Part 1 and Part 2 each to 80-100 hours.
 Gleim then suggests 60-80 hours for Part 3.

 If you want to pass Part 2 of this exam, you must take your study time seriously.
 So, when planning your studies, I suggest: